Maro7QA/VerivoxTestAutomationProtractor/README.md

 5) All E2E tests are executed on the website : computer-database.herokuapp com/computers.

 More to learn
-- # protractor cheat sheet
+- # Protractor cheat sheet | Protractor short cuts |  Protractor help

 1) To Control The We Browser :